NateJacobs/User-Access-Expiration/readme.md

 * Compatible with 3.7

 ### 0.4 ###
-* Fixed authentication issue
+* Exempt admins and super admins from expiration

 ### 0.3 ###
-* WordPress 3.3 compatible
-* Localized and available for translation
+* Fix log in issue

 ### 0.2 ###
-* Added a field, shown only to admins, to the user profile that displays the activation code
+* Added expiration settings to Settings Menu
+* Allow administrator to set number of days a user's access should expire after
+* Allow administrator to reset a user's access from the user's profile page

 ### 0.1 ###
 * First version